rcalix1/DIYphysics/FringeDIYprojects/fieldSynthesizer.md

-> "The Pillar" — a standalone artifact of protection, energy, and field synthesis.
+> "The Pillar" — a standalone artifact of  energy, and field sensing, synthesis, and analysis.
 Home of the strange.